pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/ci-cd-integration-assistant.md

 ## Using the CI/CD Assistant

-1. Navigate to a stack in a Pulumi Service organization.
+1. Navigate to a stack in a Pulumi Cloud organization.
 2. Select **Settings** in the top navigation.
 3. Select **Integrations** in the left navigation.
 4. Notice the CI/CD assistance at the top of the page.
 Note: If you do not see the assistant on this page, it means CI/CD is already setup for the stack.